jaekwangseo/user-authentication-in-swift2/README.md

 Let me know if you have any issue compiling!

-Please beware that my fixes might not be optimal since I am quite new to iOS dev and the Swift language.
+Please beware that I didn't bother fixing the warnings since they won't prevent you from compiling and running the app.
+Also, my fixes might not be optimal since I am quite new to iOS dev and the Swift language.